 The Group provides apparel supply chain management services for woven wear (such as shirts, pants, jeans and jackets) and accessories.
 This includes sourcing of raw materials and third-party manufacturers, sample creation, product design and development, production management, merchandising, quality control, logistics management and social compliance monitoring services.
 The Group acts as a one-stop solution provider to its customers to meet their needs along the apparel supply chain.
-Revenue is derived primarily from the sale of apparel products it procures for its customers.
+Revenue is derived primarily from the sale of apparel products it procures for its customers, and from providing apparel supply chain management services for factories.

-Sales in 2019 to the USA customers declined because of the change in their sourcing strategies.
-The impact was mitigated as new customers in Hong Kong (China), Mainland China and Vietnam have been sought.
-Hence, the Group's revenue from apparel operation decreased by approximately 56.8% from HK\$107,652,000 in 2018 to HK\$46,570,000 in 2019.
-The segment loss from the respective segment was HK\$27,611,000 as compared to segment loss of HK\$50,534,000 for the corresponding period last year.
+Sales in 2020 to the USA customers declined because of the epidemic of the COVID-19 and the overall weak consumer spending sentiment.
+For the year ended 31 December 2020, the Group's revenue from apparel supply chain management services business were HK\$5,603,000, representing a significant decrease of approximately 88% when compared to the corresponding period last year of HK\$46,570,000.
+The segment loss from the respective segment were HK\$18,292,000 as compared to segment loss of HK\$27,611,000 for the corresponding period last year.